 Why Gingivitis Is Serious

 If not treated at an early stage, gingivitis can evolve into disease (periodontitis) that affects tissue and bone under the gum.
-This can result in tooth loss eventually, as the gums pull away from the teeth.
-The bone and connective tissues break down, and the tooth may eventually become loose and have to be pulled.
+This can result in tooth loss eventually due to gum recession.
+The bone and connective tissues break down, and the tooth may eventually become loose.
+The tooth may need to be extracted.

 Repeated gingiva inflammation has thought to affect respiration, blood glucose, coronary health, brain health and the joints.
 Some researchers have suggested that periodontal bacteria may enter the bloodstream through the gums, impacting the heart, lungs and other body parts.